buger/jsonparser/README.md

 }, "person", "gravatar", "avatars")
 ```

+## Need to speedup your app?

+I'm available for consulting and can help you push your app performance to the limits.
+Ping me at: Leonid Bugaev <leonsbox@gmail.com>.

 ## Reference

 Library API is really simple.
 You just need the `Get` method to perform any operation.
 The rest is just helpers around it.